Disclosure: This post is sponsored by Ocean Mist Farms. As always, all opinions here are my own.

 Though artichokes may look daunting to cook with their armored outside, they are actually quite easy to make once you get the hang of it!
 You can boil them, steam them and even microwave them, then store them in the refrigerator for up to a week, making them easily accessible for quick, tasty recipes. {If you don't eat them before then, that is!}

-Ocean Mist Farms has some fantastic video tutorials to show just how simple artichoke prepping, cooking and eating can be, so make sure to hop over and check it out if you're more of a visual learner!
+These artichoke prep tutorial videos show just how simple artichoke prepping, cooking and eating can be, so make sure to hop over and check them out.

 Tortellini Artichoke Pesto Soup